ashipaek0/energy-dashboard/README.md

    - Enter your Home Assistant URL (e.g., `http://homeassistant.local:8123`)
    - Generate and paste a Long‑Lived Access Token from your Home Assistant profile
 4. Click **Fetch Entities from HA** to load all available sensors
-5. Map each measurement (consumption, solar, battery, etc.) to the appropriate sensor
+5. Map each measurement (consumption, solar, battery, grid, etc.) to the appropriate sensor
-6. Optionally enable Solar Assistant (local IP required) and/or MQTT
+6. Optionally enable MQTT and fill in broker details and topics
 7. Customize Savings Calculation (currency and rate) and Branding (title and logo)
 8. Click **Save All Settings**